marvin1099/BitwardenAutofiller/README.md

 This ensures that data at rest and in transit is protected, minimizing the risk of sensitive information leakage.

 ## Downloads

-You can download the [latest binary releases from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases)
+You can download the [latest binary releases from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases).
-After that scroll down to "usage" in the readme.
-And read the lines under **important**.
-And you can check the app arguments there as well.
+After downloading the binary, **continue reading at the [Usage](#usage) section** to understand how to run the script.

-If you want to run from source or compile for yourself keep on reading from here.
+If you want to build the project from source or run it directly in a development environment,
+**continue reading this section** for the setup instructions.

-## Installation
+## Installation (For Running From Source)

 1. **Clone the repository:**
    ```bash